clydeconfigs/easyblog/index.md

 ## where is the content?

-the entries will be numbered, like 1, 2, 3, 4, 5*.md*... and so on. just choose a random number and boom, you have one of my entries. they can be chronological, i guess... (in the future we may order it correctly, from newer to older)
+the entries will be numbered, like 1, 2, 3, 4, 5*.md*... and so on. just choose a random number and boom!, you have one of my entries. they can be chronological, i guess... (in the future we may order it correctly, from newer to older)

 *you (must) don't have to mannualy modify the below table of contents, it does it automatically (you may remove this line, though)*